BinaryQuantumSoul/sdnext-modernui/README.md

 </div>

-More than a simple port, most of it has been rethought and rebuilt specifically for SDNext unique control tab workflow.
+More than a simple port, all of it has been rethought and rebuilt specifically for SDNext and its unique control tab and advanced workflows.
+It is shipped with many user themes to try out.
-It also supports all the UI-UX colored themes.

 > [!NOTE]
 > This project is still a Work In Progress, please report issues.